skedgeme/wrecker/examples/README.md

   --silent                 Disable all output
 ```

-Below is the source for `example` which creates a client and server.
+Below is the source for `example`, which creates a client and server:

 ```haskell
 {-# LANGUAGE ScopedTypeVariables #-}